m0rphine1/lazy-import-deobfuscator/README.md

 This repository is shared not for direct usage but as a foundation for others to build upon and adapt to their own needs.

+I wrote an article about how it was developed.
+Check it out: https://medium.com/@mmert_11/writing-a-static-deobfuscator-for-lazy-importer-ca3708cb5bb9

 ---

 ## How It Works